auriq/essentia_docs/source/reference/manuals/category-rules.rst

 Archive
 ---------------
-This is a UNIX-style globular matching pattern to describe what types of files are included within your compressed files.
-You can use a series of literal characters combined with wildcards to tell Essentia which filenames within your compressed file belong in this category.
-This allows you to extract certain files from a compressed file archive while ignoring others.
+This is a UNIX-style globular matching pattern to describe what types of files are included within your compressed or uncompressed archive files.
+You can use a series of literal characters combined with wildcards to tell Essentia which filenames within your compressed or uncompressed file belong in this category.
+This allows you to extract certain files from a compressed or uncompressed file archive while ignoring others.

 **Example Archive Pattern:** ::